-The active ingredients in lavender are 51% linalool and 35% linalyl acetate.
-Linalool is a terpene alcohol that is responsible for the strong floral scent of lavender.
+The active ingredients in lavender are linalool, linalyl acetate, terpinen-4-ol, and camphor.
+Linalool is a terpene that is responsible for the strong floral scent of lavender.

-The best way to see how your cat reacts to lavender is to grow some lavender.
+The best way to see how your cat reacts to lavender is to grow some it yourself.
 It’s considered safe for cats to eat and it also makes a great natural insect repellent!

-Chamomile is a member of the Asteraceae family, but there are many different species: two of the most popular (and safest) plants in this family are derived from Roman Chamomile (Chamaemelum nobile) or German Chamomile (Marticaria recutita).
+Chamomile is a member of the Asteraceae family, but there are many different species of this flower.
+Two of the most popular (and safest) plants in this family are derived from Roman Chamomile (Chamaemelum nobile) or German Chamomile (Marticaria recutita).

 There are well over 180 species of honeysuckle plants but only one species seems to have any noticeable effect on cats and that’s the Lonicera tartarica (also known as Tartarian Honeysuckle).

-While there haven’t been any scientific studies done on this (come on, science – where are you spending your time!?), it’s suggested that nearly 30% of cats do have a noticeable reaction to this interesting plant.
+While there haven’t been many scientific studies done on this plant (come on, science – where are you spending your time!?), it’s been suggested that nearly 30% of cats do have a noticeable reaction.

 Unlike catnip, the wood of Tartarian honeysuckle has a better effect if is wet.
 The active ingredient is similar in structure but not the same as the nepetalactone found in catnip.
 While there are many species of honeysuckle, this is the only type that cats may react to.

 Be safe when selecting these toys and never give you pet the actual plant to play with.
 The berries from certain species of honeysuckle can be dangerous, even deadly.
 That’s why we recommend you only purchase honeysuckle toys from vendors you trust.